 Ingredients in this Homemade Chicken Noodle Soup recipe

-- Cooked, shredded chicken - you can use cooked chicken thighs chicken breasts from poached or rotisserie chicken, or make a Instant Pot roast chicken
+- Cooked, shredded chicken - you can use cooked chicken thighs chicken breasts from poached or rotisserie chicken or make easy shredded chicken using my Instant Pot Whole Chicken recipe.

 - Aromatics - carrots, celery and onion.
 Don’t throw away the leaves from the celery stalks.
 You can chop them up and use them, too!